brinytaco/marketplace/src/app/code/Dem/HelpDesk/README.md

 As a result, all class names and references will be regarded as "CaseItem" as needed.

-A custom router is added to provide for URI matching of "case" and dispatching to caseItem controller as needed.

 ## Installation details

 Before disabling or uninstalling this module, note that the following modules